TonyRippy/prom-convert/prom2sqlite/README.md

 ```
 Collects data from Prometheus clients and stores it locally in SQLite.

-Usage: prom2sqlite [OPTIONS] <SOURCE> <TARGET>
+Usage: prom2sqlite [OPTIONS] <TARGET> <OUTPUT>

 Arguments:
-  <SOURCE>  The URL of a Prometheus client endpoint to scrape.
+  <TARGET>  The URL of a Prometheus client endpoint to scrape.
 If "-", then read from stdin
-  <TARGET>  The path to the SQLite database file to store metrics
+  <OUTPUT>  The path to the SQLite database file to store metrics

 Options:
       --host <HOST>            The IP address to listen on for connections.
 Only needed when running as a server [default: 127.0.0.1]